ssase/ssase.github.io/_posts/2024-02-23-the-essence-of-regular-expression.md

 > **LEMMA 2**: If a language is regular, then it can be discribed with a regular expression.

 When a language is regular, we can find a *DFA* recognizing it.
-But before introducing how a *DFA* transfers into a regular expression, we need to konw another finite automaton *GNFA*.
+To figure out how a *DFA* transfers into a regular expression, we need another finite automaton *GNFA* introduced in [GNFA](#generalized-nondeterministic-finite-automaton-gnfa).
+With those steps, we can get a regular expression from a *DFA*.

 With **LEMMA 1** and **LEMMA 2**, we have proved **THEOREM 7**.